core-wg/resource-directory/draft-ietf-core-resource-directory.md

   * made RDAO option number a suggestion
   * added "reference" field to endpoint type registry
 * Terminology and example fixes
+* Layout fixes, esp. the use of non-ASCII characters in figures

 changes from -22 to -23